 The predominant entity is a series LLC.
 The series LLC offers you tax advantages and separates your real estate investments from your personal assets, but each property is titled in the name of a separate series.

-Please be advised that while there are several benefits to forming a Delaware series LLC, there are a few potential drawbacks.
+Please be advised that while there are several benefits to forming a Delaware series LLC, to protect your real estate assets, there are a few potential drawbacks.
 The first is that the legal separation of the assets and liabilities of each series is tested only in the Delaware courts of law.
 Banks are also largely unfamiliar with the structure, and can have difficulty understanding that each series can open a bank account.
 While Delaware series LLCs pay one annual $300 Franchise Tax to the state of Delaware, the U.S. federal tax treatment for individual series is uncertain.
 However, the IRS and Treasury Department have proposed regulations that could clarify the situation.
 Lastly, many attorneys and tax professionals are not familiar with this structure.

 These are only two of the strategies you can use to protect your real estate investments and personal assets.
 It would be wise to first consult with your lawyer and accountant and then rely on Harvard Business Services, Inc. to handle the details of filing and maintaining your company.